Understanding Autoencoders with Information Theoretic Concepts: Acknowledgement

 \section{Acknowledgement}

 The authors would like to express their sincere gratitude to Dr. Luis~Gonzalo~S\'{a}nchez~Giraldo from the University of Miami and Dr. Robert Jenssen from the UiT - The Arctic University of Norway for their careful reading of our manuscript and many insightful comments and suggestions.
-This work is supported in part by the U.S. Office of Naval Research under Grant N$00014$-$14$-$1$-$0542$.
+The authors also thank the anonymous reviewers for their very helpful suggestions, which led to substantial improvements of the paper.
+This work is supported in part by the U.S. Office of Naval Research under Grant N$00014$-$15$-$1$-$2103$ and N$00014$-$18$-$1$-$2306$.